Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Jenkins.md

 - Using SCM polling
 - Through scheduled builds (cron jobs)
 - Via webhooks from version control systems like GitHub

 ### What are Jenkins agents (nodes)?
 - Jenkins agents, or nodes, are machines that Jenkins uses to execute build, test, and deployment tasks.
-- The Jenkins server itself is the master node, and additional machines can be configured as agent nodes to distribute workloads.
+- The Jenkins server itself is the master node, and additional machines.

 ### How do you secure a Jenkins instance?
 - Use role-based access control (RBAC)
 - Secure Jenkins with HTTPS